concordion/concordion-logback-extension/src/test/resources/spec/Logging.md

 ## Tooltip Logs

 [Tooltip Logs](ToolTipLog.md "c:run") provide a handy mechanism for providing information back to anyone reading the generated specification without having to drill down into the logs.

+## Look and Feel

+In addition to the choice between classic and html logs, this extension offers a few other area of [customisation](Customisation.md "c:run").